flax-lang/flax/README.md

 #### Language Goals ####

 - This project grew out of my frustration with C/C++.
-I use C++ mainly for low level development, and its syntax is cumbersome, laden in C-derived K&R cruft... and the include files.
-Don't get me started on include files.
+I use C++ mainly for low level development, and its syntax is cumbersome, laden in C-derived K&R cruft... and the header files.
+Don't get me started on header files.
 - Flax targets the LLVM backend, simply because it is widely ported, has an incredible amount of optimisation passes, and can target freestanding platforms.
 - This language aims to have as little dependencies against userspace libraries as possible.
 - Therefore, only a small subset of libc functions will be required.
 While the language has not been finalised, I envision only basic functions (printf, malloc/free, memset/memcpy/memmove) being required.